intel/net-test-tools/README.md

 and can act similarly to other Linux network utilities like netcat or socat.

 - Slipcat consists of a set of protocol modules that are chained serially.
-- Each module is a simple task, performing encapsulation/decapsulation, etc of a specific protocol.
+- Each module is a simple task, performing encapsulation/decapsulation of a specific protocol.

 The utility is very basic and still work in progress.